tehtbl/ansible-role-base_packages/README.md

 Role Description
 ================

-Install and configure base_packages on a system.
+Install and configure base packages on your system.

 Example Playbook
 ================